 Simply put, the ECS regulates important physiological functions in our body and always strives to maintain homeostasis.

 THC (tetrahydrocannabinol) is the most abundant active compound in the majority of strains.

 It is also one of the few intoxicating cannabinoids and is responsible for making people “high”.

 First synthesized and discovered in the ‘60s, this amazing compound has a primary binding affinity for a group of receptors located inside the brain.

-To be precise, THC activates CB1 receptors and influences dopamine release—an effect that contributes to many of THC’s well known effects, like increased appetite, increased psychosis in high doses and cognitive impairment.
+To be precise, THC attaches to CB1 receptors and influences dopamine release—an effect that contributes to many of THC’s well-known effects, like increased appetite, increased psychosis in high doses and cognitive impairment.

 When it comes to its medical application, THC tackles a wide variety of medical symptoms rather efficiently and is awesome at relieving chronic pain, increasing appetite & reducing nausea, especially when combined with other cannabinoids and terpenes as a whole plant extract.